mario6385/Among-us-4/README.md

 --------------------------------
 ## What happened when this update
-my sister has force closed the server. however, I undid it.
-Instead, the game has ended at round 2.
+my sister has closed the server by close. however, I undid it.
+Instead, the game has ended at 12th round.

 --------------------------------
 # ver 8.3